aloethere/EP1000/docs/project.md

 # Split Flap Counter
 Summary project for the Digital Fabrication & Prototyping Fundamentals module

-I plan to create a Youtube Subcriber Counter.
+I plan to create a Youtube/Instagram Subcriber Counter.
 The counter will use a split flap mechanism and was inspired by counters like [Smiirl](https://www.smiirl.com/en/store?gclid=EAIaIQobChMIvvTDg8Ls6gIVlH0rCh0ipgDZEAAYASAAEgKEMfD_BwE) and [FlapIt](https://www.flapit.com/).

-## Items Needed

-- ### Flaps
-		- Numbers 1 to 10, 4 digit
-		- Laser Cut
-		- Numbers will be placed using stickers
-- ### Flaps mechanism
-		- Spool
-		- Tongue
-		- Servo motor
-- ### 3D Logo
-- ### 3D Frame
-- ### Wifi Module (ESP8266)
-- ### Power Bank/Battery
-- ### Hall effect sensor (AH1815)
-- ### 5V adapter
+However due to its complexity, i decided to make the counter with only a basic and simple prototype.
+When I have succeeded this prototype for my DFAB project, I would built on it and make it do awesome things, like the initial plan; A subscriber counter or some other ideas, like a clock.

 ## Concept

 The old school split flap display is cool and mesmerising to look at.
-Nowadays, more people are keen to start a youtube career.
-If you are a creative person and loves to create contents, making youtube videos may be a dream job.

-I plan to create a Youtube Subcriber Counter.
-The counter will use a split flap mechanism that was inspired by counters like [Smiirl](https://www.smiirl.com/en/store?gclid=EAIaIQobChMIvvTDg8Ls6gIVlH0rCh0ipgDZEAAYASAAEgKEMfD_BwE) and [FlapIt](https://www.flapit.com/).
-My split flap display will be able to count how many youtube subscribers I have and display accprdingly.
-It uses the stepper motor turn the spool to the desired  number.
-And the motor will be controlled by arduino.
 To help build my counter, I will be laser cutting a lot of the split flap mechanics and 3D print the house.

-## Implementation
+## Items Needed

-This project will implement all the skills taught in this Digital Fabrication module.
+- ### Flaps
+- ### Spool

-- ### CAD
+- ### Wheel
-- ### 3D Printing
+- ### 3D Frame or housing
-- ### Laser Cutting
+- ### Electronics:
-Flaps
-<iframe src="https://ichat754.autodesk360.com/shares/public/SH56a43QTfd62c1cd96856b6f79882867d9a?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>
+		- Arduino Uno
+		- Half size breadboard
+		- 3 push buttons
+		- Stepper motor 28BYJ-48 and ULN2003 driver motor.
+		- 6 male to female wire
+		- 4 male to male wire.
-- ### Electronics
+- ### Hardware
+		-
+		-
-- ### Programming
+		-

+## Laser Cuts:
+###Flaps

+I begin this project with the flaps first beacuse it is the simplest thing to create.
+I drew my sketch on Fusion 360 and laser cut on a 3mm acrylic board.
+Since the flaps are quite thick to be placed on a rotating wheel, I could only place digit number 1 till 0.
+I followed the dimension of a standard business card as my guide.
+From here, I could estimate the dimension of other laser cutting parts.

+The numbers on the flaps are placed using white sticker labels since this is just a prototype.
+I feel that engraving would be too time consuming and could not be undone if I want to change the characters on the flaps.
+The font im using is called Solari.
+I printed it out on paper and cut out using penknife so I could trace it on my sticker labels like a stencil.
+The flap layout with text was a bit tricky, but once you understand the concept it's pretty simple.
+Basically the "front" of each flap pair is a whole number, and the "back" of each flap pair has the bottom of the next number and the top of the previous number.
+So "1" has the bottom of "2" behind its top flap, and the top of "0" behind its bottom flap.

+The laser layout for the text modules looks like this:

+###Wheel

+This part is very tricky for me to get it right.
+Every millimeter makes a difference.
+I made few mistakes of getting the holes for each tiny arms of the flaps too wide and too close to each other.
+The circular holes for the little arms of its flaps is used using the circular pattern tool on fusion.
+To make sure that the top and bottom flaps do not align to far apart, make sure between each hole is at most 10mm apart.

+The diameter of the wheel also plays a role on making sure it can turn well.
+I used 60mm for my diameter.
+One of the wheel has a shape precisedly cutted out following the shape of my stepper motor on the middle.
+And my other wheel has a M4 hex cutted right on its middle.

+I also made 4 rectangluar cuts for my spool to fit in.
+With some calculations, I could easily figure where the cuts should be.

+###Spool
+I made a simple square spool and used the pressed fit method to join them together.
+Then, to ease my assembly, I glued them together.

+###Plates
+Initially I plan to make the housing out of laser cuts, however my design falls short for the whole unit to stand up.
+So I only use the plates to fit them left and right.
+I also created a few 3D components to fix my mistake.

+###House
+After assembling the Flaps, spools and wheel together, I measured the whole unit and 3D design a house so that my counter can stand on its own.
+There are some

+### Arduino wiring and Code
+The wiring is very simple for this project.
+When I upload the code, I should be able to control the servo motor forward by pressing the Blue button.
+And stops when I pressed the red button.

 ## Testing